mvolkmann/blog/src/zig.md

 ```

 Runtime safety includes array bounds checking, …

-To use a for loop to iterate over an array (not a slice), do you have to dereference it with & to turn it into a slice?

-arr[n..] returns a slice from index n to the end.
-Can create a slice from an array, another slice, or a. multi-pointer (define).

-std.debug.print or std.log.info ?
-What else can output to stdout?

 Zig Software Foundation is a non-profit organization dedicated to improving the craft of software engineering as a whole.